gcorcora/PUBH8472_DV_Mapping/README.md

 Gambia Shapefiles:

-    The 2019 Gambia shapefiles are located in gambia_data/shps
-    Source: DHS Spatial Repository
-    Processing code and instructions are included as part of PUBH8472_Proj2.R
+    The 2019 Gambia shapefiles are located in gambia_data/shps Data file Source: DHS Spatial Repository.
+The processing code and instructions are included as part of PUBH8472_Proj2.R

 Senegal Data: